danyangzhao/chessville/progress.md

 3. Optimizing game performance on less powerful mobile devices
 4. Adding new crop types and game mechanics
 5. Improving game tutorials and onboarding for new players

+## Auto-Harvesting Reliability Improvements (March 4, 2025)

+**Issue:** Players were not receiving wheat when crops were ready, and farm plots were not being cleared.

+**Status:** Fixed.

+**Description:** The auto-harvesting functionality wasn't reliably harvesting crops when they became ready.
+Players planted crops that would show as ready but weren't being automatically harvested, leading to confusion and economic imbalance in the game.

+**Diagnosis:** The issue stemmed from several problems:
+1. The processTurn function wasn't consistently checking all plots for all players
+2. There was inadequate error handling during the auto-harvesting process
+3. The yield extraction logic wasn't working consistently
+4. There was no visual indicator of turns until harvest

+**Solution:**
+1. Completely rewrote the processTurn function to be more robust and reliable
+2. Added a helper function (processSinglePlot) to handle individual plot processing
+3. Enhanced the autoHarvestCrop function with multiple fallbacks and better error handling
+4. Added visual turns-to-harvest counters and ready indicators to plots
+5. Added detailed logging for easier debugging
+6. Implemented emergency fallback for wheat updates if the standard method fails
+7. Always clearing plots after harvesting attempts to prevent endless loops

+**Benefits:**
+- Players now reliably receive wheat when crops are ready
+- Farm plots now properly clear after harvesting
+- Visual countdown indicators show turns remaining until harvest
+- Checkmark indicators show when crops are ready
+- More robust error handling prevents cascading failures
+- Detailed logging makes debugging easier

+**Date Fixed:** March 4, 2025

+## Current Development Focus:
+- Further enhance mobile responsiveness
+- Quality-of-life improvements
+- Performance optimization
+- New crop types
+- Tutorial improvements